tisztamo/protosun/_posts/2015-06-06-static-methods-moving-objects.md

 Wow, it runs!

-The only problem is that we haven't implemented the display so to see what happens we have to debug.
+The only problem is that we haven't implemented the display so to see what happens, we have to debug.

 > I strongly suggest you to learn mastering the debugger of your favorite browser.
 JavaScript is a dynamic language so problems tend to show up only at runtime - the compiler and even static analyzers cannot help very much.
 So you either have to write unit tests or debug a lot.
 Or both.